shree2105/inventory_management/README.md

-Inventory Management System
+# Inventory Management System

-This is a full-stack Inventory Management System developed using Java Spring Boot for the backend and HTML, CSS, JavaScript, and Bootstrap for the frontend.
-The system helps manage products, stock, and users efficiently with secure authentication.
+This project is a full-stack Inventory Management System developed using Java Spring Boot for backend and HTML, CSS, JavaScript, and Bootstrap for frontend.

-Features

-User authentication using JWT

-Add, update, delete, and view inventory items

-Role-based access control

-Backend RESTful APIs

-Responsive frontend UI

-Data stored in MySQL database

-Technologies Used
+## Technologies Used
-Backend

-Java

-Spring Boot

-Spring Security
+Backend: Java, Spring Boot, Spring Security

-RESTful APIs

-Java Mail / Spring Mail

-Maven

-Frontend

-HTML5

-CSS3

-JavaScript

-Bootstrap 5

-Database
+Frontend: HTML, CSS, JavaScript, Bootstrap

-MySQL
+Database: MySQL

-Tools

-IntelliJ

-Postman

-Git & GitHub

-Project Structure

-Backend source code is inside src/main/java

-Frontend files are inside the frontend folder

-Configuration files include pom.xml and application properties
+Tools: IntelliJ, Postman, GitHub

-How to Run the Project
+## How to Run

-Clone the repository

-Open the backend project in IntelliJ
+1. Open backend project in IntelliJ

-Configure MySQL database in application.properties
+2. Configure MySQL in application.properties

-Run the Spring Boot application
+3. Run the Spring Boot application

-Open the frontend files in a browser
+4. Open frontend files in browser

-Test APIs using Postman
+5. Test APIs using Postman

+## License
-License
+MIT License

-This project is licensed under the MIT License.

-Author
+## Author
 Rajashree
-Year: 2025